rememberYou/.emacs.d/README.md

 configuration:

 *  Update my configuration with new changes made by `use-package`.
-*  Store and load my IRC password in a GnuPG file.
 *  Show images on `erc` in the center of the buffer with `magic-buffer`.
 *  Show images on `erc` only if they are not large with `imagemagick`.
 *  Set up notifications on `erc` when my name is quoted.